howdyai/botkit-docs/docs/readme-web.md

 Botkit has a very liberal policy on adding additional fields to the message object, so depending on the implementation details of the front-end client, other fields may be present!

-In addition, the Botkit Studio and the built-in web chat client feature support for quick replies and file attachments to be included in messages.
+In addition, the built-in web chat client feature support for quick replies and file attachments to be included in messages.

 ## Quick Replies